Coalgebraic Tools for Randomness-Conserving Protocols: Definitions

 It follows that

 Given $\alpha\in\So$, this defines a unique infinite string in $\ds(s,\alpha)\in\Gamma^\omega$ except in the degenerate case in which only finitely many output letters are ever produced.

 A protocol is said to be \emph{productive} (with respect to a given probability measure on input streams) if, starting in any state, an output symbol is produced within finite expected time.
-It follows that infinitely many output letters are produced with probability 1.
+It follows from this assumption that infinitely many output letters are produced with probability 1.
+The supremum over all states $s$ of the expected time before an output symbol is produced starting from $s$ is called the \emph{latency} of the protocol.
+We will restrict attention to protocols with finite latency.

 Now let $\nu$ be a probability measure on $\Gamma$.
 Endow $\Gamma^\omega$ with the product measure in which each symbol is distributed as $\nu$, and define

 We say that a protocol $(S,\dd,s)$ with start state $s\in S$ is a \emph{reduction from $\mu$ to $\nu$} if for all $y\in\Gs$,